achengli/py_ofdm/README.md

      power is normalised to unity.
 Default example correspond to 802.11a wifi modulation.

-### `decode(self, randomSeed=1)`
-     Decodes one symbol and returns a byte array of the data and the sum of the squares of the imaginary parts of the pilot tones.
-The smaller that value the better the symbol start detection, the reception and the jitter (theoretically zero at perfect reception).

 ### `encode(self, data, randomSeed=1)`
      Creates an OFDM symbol using QAM.
      The signal is a complex valued numpy array where the